Prison Information

 2. HMP New Hall, Visits and getting there

-To use this service you need the: If you do not have the prisoner's location or prisoner number, use the 'Find a prisoner' service.
+If you do not have the prisoner's location or prisoner number, use the 'Find a prisoner' service.
 You can choose up to 3 dates and times you prefer.
-The ...
+The prison will email you to confirm when ...

 HMP New Hall.
 If you think the prisoner is at immediate risk please call the switchboard on 01924 803000 and ask for the Orderly Officer and explain that your concern is an emergency.
 If your concern is urgent but not life-threatening, please call the Safer Custody Helpline - 01924 840723 or contact the prison safer custody team using the web ...